 The most common introduction to a new enemy that I have seen starts with a full backstory.
 It explains how this enemy ties to the universe, talks in detail about how the world came to birth this specific faction or unique enemy specificity, and what role they play in the world narrative.

-Then it would describe carefully its visual, aura, attitude, how much fear it will inspire in the player and how cool-looking its weapons are.
+Then it would describe carefully its visual, aura, attitude, how much fear it will inspire in the player, and how cool-looking its weapons are.

 My problem here is that the first part is actually the role of your writers, anchoring each NPC in the game’s universe, while the second part is the role of your 3D artists.
 They are indeed critically important but aren’t a necessity in the game design process.